 - The procedure does not gather any of the text to be written to the file.
 Its sole purpose is to take the text gathered elsewhere and passed to it, and write it to the designated file (including the path).

 - The procedure leverages an extended stored procedure named xp_cmdshell.
 You expose your SQL Server to hackers or others with ill intent by leaving xp_cmdshell active.
-Therefore, you will note that the procedure activates xp_cmdshell for its own use and then immediately deactivates it again, once it has completed its writing out of the data.
+Therefore, you will note that the code activates xp_cmdshell for its own use and then immediately deactivates it again, once it has completed its writing out of the data

 Some T-SQL scripting to gather the data to be exported

-For our example, we have prepared a simple script that 1) writes a header line into the file, and 2) writes a number of rows of data based on (in this case) vendor payments.
+For our example, we have prepared a simple script that 1) writes a header line into the file, and 2) writes a number of rows of data based on vendor payments.
 Here is the T-SQL script:

 /******************************************************************************